 Planning to reach out to recruiters during your job search, but don’t know how to approach them?
 You’re in luck.
 It’s easier than ever to find recruiters who specialize in your field by using LinkedIn - and even better, they’re often receptive to your queries from the site.

 One very effective way to connect with recruiters is to attract them to your LinkedIn profile.
-Your LinkedIn visibility is dramatically increased when you focus on using exactly the right keywords for your LinkedIn profile.
+Your LinkedIn visibility is dramatically increased when you focus on Choosing the Best Keywords for Your LinkedIn Profile.

 The Linkedin Search function, accessible from the Search bar at the top left of most LinkedIn pages, is one of the best tools for job seekers trying to find key contacts.